1. Hobbies & Games

 • B-flat minor: Bb C Db Eb F Gb Ab

-When scales are identical in this way, they’re known as enharmonic equivalents; which really means it’s just one scale going by two different names (see picture #1).
+When scales are identical in this way, they’re known as enharmonic equivalents.
+This means that these scales are really just one scale going by two different names.

-Notes and chords can also have enharmonic equivalents; and technically (but not practically), each can go by an infinite amount of names: E quadruple-flat could be another way of saying C (see picture #2).
-In practice, however, notes and scales rarely go by more than two names, and there are only six key signatures with enharmonic equivalents (see table, below).
+Notes and chords also have enharmonic equivalents.
+Technically (but not practically), each can go by an infinite amount of names.
+For example, E quadruple-flat could be another way of saying C. In practice, notes and scales rarely go by more than two names, and there are only six key signatures with enharmonic equivalents (see table below).

-Why bother keeping around two key signatures if their scales are the same?
-Because it gives you the option of writing a scale using either sharps or flats; and, since it's best to use only one type of accidental in a composition, this option makes certain key changes easier to compose and read.
+So, why bother keeping around two key signatures if their scales are the same?
+Because it provides the option of writing a scale using either sharps or flats.
+Since it's best to use only one type of accidental in each composition, this option makes some key changes easier to compose and read.

-For example, if you switch from the key of F# major to its fifth, C# major (which contain 6 and 7 sharps, respectively), it would be silly to confuse your eyes and opt for the 5-flatted Db major instead.
+For example, if switching from the key of F# major to its fifth, C# major (which contain 6 and 7 sharps, respectively), it would be silly to confuse the eyes and opt for the 5-flatted Db major instead.
 There are, however, exceptions to this advice, especially when exploring modal scales.

 Major / Relative Minor: No. of Sharps Enharmonic Key: No. of Flats